duckduckgo/duckduckgo-help-pages/README.md

 * Add, update or remove a documentation page in the *Documentation* collection.
 * Change the category of a documentation page to move it to another section in the navigation.
 * Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.

-### Change log

-* Add, update or remove change log entries from your posts.
-* Tag entries as minor or major in the front matter.

 ### Search